Political Notebook: State auditor speaks to Rowan Democrats during virtual breakfast - Salisbury Post

 “Acts of lawlessness and violence directed against police officers are unacceptable, outrageous, and entirely counterproductive to the pursuit of greater peace and justice in America — as are the actions of those who cheer such attacks on,” Biden’s statement said.
 “Those who perpetrate these crimes must be brought to justice, and, if convicted, face the full brunt of the law.”

-On Sunday, President Donald Trump retweeted a video from LA County Sheriffs that was captioned, “Update: The gunman walked up on the deputies and opened fire without warning or provocation.”
+On Sunday, President Donald Trump retweeted a video from L.A.
+County Sheriff’s Office that was captioned, “Update: The gunman walked up on the deputies and opened fire without warning or provocation.”
 In Trump’s retweet, he said, “Animals that must be hit hard!”

 In a retweet from his son, Donald Trump Jr., about the officer shooting in Los Angeles, the president said, “If they die, fast trial death penalty for the killer.
 Only way to stop this!”